martinDengis/info8004/sam-meta.md

 SAM was evaluated on several **zero-shot transfer** experiments to demonstrate its generality beyond promptable segmentation.

 1. Single-Point Mask Prediction
-2. Edge Detection
+2. .bold[Edge Detection]
 3. Object Proposals
 4. Instance Segmentation
-5. Text-to-Mask (Proof of Concept)
+5. .bold[Text-to-Mask] (Proof of Concept)

+- **Evaluation Context:** Impressive results but comparative analysis against other models is sometimes a bit dubious

 ???

 SAM demonstrated impressive zero-shot transfer capabilities across multiple tasks without any fine-tuning.
 - For **Single-Point Mask Prediction**, SAM was compared against interactive segmentation models like RITM and SimpleClick on the DAVIS dataset, achieving competitive results despite not being specifically designed for this purpose.
 - In **Edge Detection**, SAM was evaluated against specialized edge detectors like HED and Canny on the BSDS500 benchmark.
 Using point-grid prompts at varying densities, SAM outperformed these dedicated edge detectors, reaching state-of-the-art performance with optimal grid spacing.
 - For **Object Proposals**, SAM was benchmarked against MCG on the COCO dataset, where it generated high-quality masks that achieved better average recall, particularly excelling on rare object categories.
 This comparison involved generating a fixed number of mask proposals per image and evaluating their coverage of ground truth objects.